makinacorpus/DbToolsBundle/docs/content/contribute/contribute.md

 Note that we accept PR which are not relative to an existing issue (as long as it complies with the previous rule).

 But we encourage you not do it.
-Proposing a PR without discussing the problem/the feature with maintainers can lead to useless work.
+Proposing a PR without discussing the problem/feature with maintainers can lead to useless work.

 ### Split your contributions

-It is much easier for mainteners to review small PRs that solve one and only one issue.
+It is much easier for maintainers to review small PRs that solve one and only one issue.

 - Do not correct multiple issues in the same ticket (unless discussed and approved in advance).
 - Do not make changes that are too invasive or too large (unless discussed and approved in advance).